 There is a strong community of PGCE and other graduate students living in College in specially allocated en-suite rooms, although most students live near schools where they will be teaching, or with their families.
 Unusually among Cambridge Colleges, Homerton has some free car parking spaces available for those members who have specific family commitments or special needs whether they are resident PGCEs or who travel to Cambridge by car.
 Resident and non-resident PGCE members can enjoy the many College facilities available including The Griffin bar and buttery and the Great Hall (with weekly Formal dinners); the library and IT Suite (both 24 hour access); sports, music and drama facilities (including the new gym); and membership of both the undergraduate (JCR) and the graduate (MCR) student unions, which organise programmes of social events and provide a framework for student representation on College committees.

 At the start of the course you will be invited to a Matriculation dinner to get to know fellow members of your cohort (and experience the infamous Homerton Horn!), and when you finish your course you will be invited to another celebratory dinner in the Great Hall.
-Also during the academic year there are termly 'Supper Seminars' organised specifically for the College's PGCE community, and other 'not to be missed' events.
+Also during the academic year there are termly 'not to be missed' events, including the 'Supper Seminars', organised specifically for the College's PGCE community.

 We are rightly proud of our long history of training teachers, and even though this is now largely devolved to the Faculty we still have a profound commitment to Education and to helping make sure that Cambridge continues to produce highly regarded qualified teachers.
 We hope this will encourage you to choose Homerton as your College 'home'; and we are delighted to continue as the home College for those who wish to take up the part-time Master of Education course (M.Ed), available to those who successfully complete their PGCE training.